-Google focusing on some new features to be introduced in its ecosystem with the Android Wear 2.0.
+Google focusing on some new features to be introduced in its ecosystem with Android Wear 2.0.
 And hence, launching its standalone app which is able to run by itself without using any companion app.
-This new feature will help the Android wear developers to reach to its users very easily.
+This new feature will help the Android wear developers reach their users very easily.

-The first app Google mentioned is Glide, users can use this for live broadcast directly from the watch face.
-Moreover, for starting a conversation you just have to tap contact shortcuts from the watch face and there you can launch into a conversation.
+The first app Google mentioned is Glide, users can use this for live broadcasts directly from the watch face.
+Moreover, to start a conversation you just have to tap contact shortcuts from the watch face and there you can launch into a conversation.
 Google claimed that it will be very helpful and fruitful for the users for wrist-based faster communication.

-Another app which will make use of Android 2.0’s standalone app is Foursquare, this will help the travelers for the discovery of best places to eat, drink and explore and will also provide the necessary no-tifications of the place they’re visiting.
+Another app that will make use of Android 2.0’s standalone app is Foursquare, this will help the travelers for the discovery of best places to eat, drink and explore and will also provide the necessary notifications of the place they’re visiting.

-This is the introductory information about Android Wear 2.0’s standalone app provided by Google in their official blog, we’ll looking forward for any new update about Android Wear 2.0 app.
+This is the introductory information about Android Wear 2.0’s standalone app provided by Google in their official blog, we’ll look forward to any new updates about Android Wear 2.0 app.